 Public values in smart cities

-How to ensure that technological innovations in cities respect and promote public values such as democracy, human dignity, privacy, equality and sustainability?
+How do we ensure that technological innovations in cities serve public values such as democracy, human dignity, privacy, equality, and sustainability?

-This workshop will gather politicians, experts, practitioners and activists from cities on both sides of the German-Dutch border, such as Münster and Enschede.
-They will explain about specific technological innovations in their municipalities, discuss conflicting values and identify best practices.
+This webinar will gather politicians, experts, practitioners, and activists from the Euregio, comprising cities such as Münster and Enschede, in a coronavirus-proof way.
+They will explain about specific technological innovations in their municipalities, discuss conflicting values, and identify best practices.
 The conclusions may feed into the online version of the Charter for the Smart City.

 Date & time

-Participants may use German, Dutch and English interchangeably.
+Participants may use German, Dutch, and English interchangeably.
+No interpretation is provided.